han-yaeger/yaeger-tutorial/docs/import.md

 `pom.xml` file at the root of the project.
 This file contains the full project setup, and you will notice the dependency it has on`Yaeger`.

-## Importing the Maven Project into your favourite IDE
+## Importing the Maven project into your favourite IDE

 Since all modern IDE's can import a [Maven](https://maven.apache.org/) project, it does not matter which you use.
 In this tutorial we focus on the two most